mirthturtle/wolfOS/README.md

-# wolfOS
+# wolfOS 1.5

-This is a small game made for Hal-Con 2017.
+Originally made for Hal-Con 2017, this version has been updated for the Spring Geequinox 2018.
 It's meant to be played in the Lynx browser on a Raspberry Pi:

 `sudo apt-get lynx`